Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

  - Browse what others have uploaded and follow the spotify link to listen.
 This will open in a new tab or the app, so the user can continue to browse while listening.

- - Under the browse is a prompt to add to the library.
-If the user knows a piece they think the others might like, they can follow the link.
+ - On the browse page is a prompt to add to the library.
+If the user knows a piece they think others might like, they can follow the link.

  - If the piece has been added by the current user, they have the option to update or delete the piece.
 The admin user also has these privileges, in case a user misspells or duplicates anything.
 The delete button contains a dropdown